Sara Phelan SC

 Procedural applications

-The publications referred to may be accessed by clicking on the title of the article.
+A selection of articles published since Sara took silk in 2013 are listed below and the articles referred to may be accessed by clicking on the title of the article.

 Family Law

-• Family Law: Arbitration (live panel discussion) – 5 Jurisdictions Family Law Conference, 28th May 2022, Shelbourne Hotel, Dublin
+• Family Law: Arbitration live panel discussion – 5 Jurisdictions Family Law Conference, 28th May 2022, Shelbourne Hotel, Dublin

 • Family Law: Mediation (PowerPoint presentation + paper) – Law Society Finuas Skillnet, General Practice Update, 11th November 2021, Hotel Kilkenny, Kilkenny

-• High conflict custody disputes and inadequate welfare reports (PowerPoint presentation) – Circuit Court Conference, 1st October 2021, Dublin Castle
+• High conflict custody disputes and inadequate welfare reports (PowerPoint presentation) – Circuit Court Judges’ Conference, 1st October 2021, Dublin Castle

 • Succession law and ancillary reliefs (PowerPoint presentation + paper) – Family Lawyers’ Association Breakfast Briefing, 8th June 2021 (via Zoom)